-Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
+Reference Rate Reform (ASC 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
 In March 2020, the FASB issued ASU 2020-04 to provide optional guidance to ease the potential burden in accounting for (or recognizing the effects of) reference rate reform on financial reporting.
-This ASU offers optional expedients for contract modifications due to the reference rate reform and that meet certain scope guidance as well as contemporaneous modifications of other contract terms related to the replacement of the reference rate.
+This ASU offers optional expedients for contract modifications that meet certain scope guidance as well as contemporaneous modifications of other contract terms related to the replacement of the reference rate.
 The amendments also include provisions which address such rate changes as it relates to hedging relationships.
-ASU 2020-04, as amended by ASU 2021-01, is effective as of March 12, 2020 through December 31, 2022.
+As noted above, adoption of ASU 2020-04, as amended by ASU 2021-01, is optional and the relief is available effective as of March 12, 2020 through December 31, 2022.
 The Corporation adopted this ASU as of January 1, 2021 with no material impact on the consolidated statement of financial condition.